 “We have worked hard over the past 12 months to meet our priorities and know that by working together we can successfully address both the opportunities provided by Integration and the challenges that lie ahead.

 “The report provides detailed information about our key achievements over the past 12 months.
-This includes the formation of locality working groups across the Borders’ five localities, the implementation of community hubs - which puts communities and the people who live in them at the heart of improving access to health and social care - and the development of the Buurtzorg model of nursing care which will deliver a collaborative and integrated approach to community based health and social care services.
+This includes the formation of locality working groups across the Borders’ five localities, the implementation of What Matters hubs - which puts communities and the people who live in them at the heart of improving access to health and social care - and the development of the Buurtzorg model of nursing care which will deliver a collaborative and integrated approach to community based health and social care services.